LAST WEEK IN A NUTSHELL

 CROSS ASSET STRATEGY

-- In a multi-asset portfolio, we focus on the source of the highest carry, i.e. emerging debt.
-We are neutral US and European investment grade credit.
+Underweight government bonds, keeping a short duration.
+We focus on the source of the highest carry, i.e. emerging debt.
+We stay neutral US and European investment grade credit.
 We have a currency exposure to the NOK.